What is it, to be strategic with your marketing?

-I was having a conversation the other day with a business colleague and we were discussing various obstacles that present themselves when growing your business.
+I was having a conversation the other day with a business colleague about strategic marketing and we were discussing various obstacles that present themselves when growing your business.
 One of the most common obstacles appears to be that of the failure to identify your ideal client.

 As I’ve mentioned in previous articles, one of the most important components of your marketing strategy is that of being clear on your target audience.
 Without a clear understanding of who your ideal client is, the implementation of your marketing strategy can never be honed to that specific audience.
 And without being able to target your marketing efforts, you will end up wasting time, energy and cold, hard cash.

 I have repeatedly written and spoken about how the implementation of a proper, focused marketing plan is not only critical to the growth of your business, but is also a solid financial investment in the future of your business.
 However, we need to address the reality that there is a bit of an emotional disconnect, especially with small business owners, when it comes to parting with their finances to support a marketing program.

 But without investing the appropriate resources to properly market your business, you run the risk of being “forgettable”.
 In order to grow your business and to be seen as relevant within your industry, it is imperative that you are continually communicating to clients and prospects alike.
 Existing clients like to know that the companies they do business with are continuing to be viable in the marketplace, and prospects won’t even find you if you’re invisible.

 Unfortunately, many small business owners make the mistake of randomly advertising their service or product without the development and implementation of a strategic marketing plan.
 Is it any wonder, then, that they end up disappointed and think that “marketing” doesn’t work?